Last updated Oct. 18, 2018.

-When is it a good idea for you to hire a lawyer to assist you with your ICBC claim?
-You may have been involved in a complex accident where ICBC alleges that you were at fault.
-Or you may be suffering from serious, longstanding injuries and you are unsure if ICBC is compensating you fairly.
-Even in minor accidents where you recover from your injuries within one to two months after the accident, hiring a lawyer can add significant value to your claim.
+When is it a good idea for you to hire an ICBC lawyer to assist you with your ICBC claim?
+Maybe you were involved in a complex accident where ICBC alleges that you were at fault.
+Or perhaps you are suffering from serious, longstanding injuries and you are unsure if ICBC is compensating you fairly.
+Or you may have just been involved in a relatively minor accident in which you recovered from your injuries within one to two months after the accident.

 In other situations, however, determining fault (also known as liability) for an accident can be more complex.
 You may be making a left turn at a busy intersection, or you may be passing a vehicle that turns into you.
 In these situations, ICBC may take the position that you are either entirely or partially at fault for the accident.

 Determining the value of your claim requires expert knowledge.
 Several heads of damages may come into play in assessing the value of your claim, including damages for pain and suffering, out-of-pocket expenses like parking and mileage to and from treatment, past wage loss, loss of future earning capacity or lost opportunities to earn income, loss of housekeeping capacity, and costs of future medical care.

 Generally, you have two years from the date of your accident to file your claim in court, whether by notice of civil claim in the Supreme Court of British Columbia or by notice of claim in Small Claims Court.
 But how long you have to file your claim may vary depending on the circumstances.

 ICBC will take steps to minimize the value of your case with a team of trained insurance adjusters and even lawyers.
 They will argue in favour of assessing fault against you or downplaying the severity of your injuries.

-An experienced lawyer will acquire the necessary evidence on your behalf to ensure you build a strong, fair case against ICBC.
-Lawyers can hire medical specialists and other experts to provide opinions on the nature of your injuries, how they have impact your life and what treatment you will need in the future.
+An experienced ICBC lawyer will acquire the necessary evidence on your behalf to ensure you build a strong, fair case against ICBC.
+Lawyers can hire medical specialists and other experts to provide opinions on the nature of your injuries, how they will impact your life and what treatment you will need in the future.

 Navigating ICBC’s system of funding for treatment and disability benefits can be complex.
-Although ICBC offers to partially fund treatments related to rehabilitation for your accident-related injuries, paying for treatment can be financially burdensome.
+Although ICBC offers to partially fund treatments related to rehabilitation for your accident-related injuries, paying for treatment can still be financially burdensome.

-Regardless of the severity of the injuries you sustain in a motor vehicle accident in British Columbia, the lawyers at Preszler Law Firm can provide you with valuable advice to help you with your claim to ensure you get fair compensation and the treatment you need.
+Regardless of the severity of the injuries you sustain in a motor vehicle accident in British Columbia, the ICBC claim lawyers at Preszler Law Firm can provide you with valuable advice and help you with your claim to ensure you get fair compensation and the treatment you need.
 Our lawyers will speak to you for free and work to put you on the right track with your ICBC claim.